by Todd Walker

 Your bundle will resemble a honeycomb (or drug smuggling cache) with three layers of wax.

 To use, find the short tag end at the middle of the bundle from Step 4.
 Untie and roll off a 2 inch section.
 The wax will crumble but won’t affect the waterproofing.
 No worries, the whole bundle is waxed.

 Process the piece by pulling and fraying the individual strands to create a fibrous, hairy looking nest.
 This only takes a few minutes.
 Time well spent if using a ferro rod or other sparking device.
 Of course, if you’re lighter works, you can simply light the cord and make hot chocolate.

 Below is a comparison of waxed and unwaxed jute.
-They both ignite immediately by a ferro rod but the waxed version will give you a much longer burn time.
+They both ignite immediately by a ferro rod but the waxed version will extend your fire.
 You need all the advantages you can get when building fire.

 Build it… and it will burn!